learnbyexample/100_page_python_intro/100_page_python_intro.md

 Similar to function definition, control structures require indenting its body of code.
 And, there's a `:` character after you specify the conditional expression.
 You should be already familiar with `if` and `else` keywords from other programming languages.
 Alternate conditional branches are specified using the `elif` keyword.
 You can nest these structures and each branch can have one or more statements.

 Here's an example of `if-else` structure within a user defined function.
 Note the use of indentation to separate different structures.
-Examples with `elif` keyword will be seen in later chapters.
+Examples with `elif` keyword will be seen later.

 ```ruby
 # odd_even.py